-Love to Hate: Char is this to the parts of the fanbase who aren't giving him leather pants.
+Love to Hate: Char is this to the parts of the fanbase who aren't giving him leather pants, as is Kycilia Zabi.
 Gihren Zabi arguably qualifies as well.
 There's no doubt he's a total bastard, but he's just so good at it.

 Misaimed Fandom: Yes, the Federation has corrupt leaders.
 Yes, Zeon has many good, moral, people who serve it.
 Yes, the Titans are bad.
 That being said, it's a little scary how many fans will knee-jerk a SEIG ZEON for a regime that murdered, not millions, but BILLIONS of people and continue to wipe out metropolitan centers every few years...
 FOR FREEDOM.

-This seems to have seeped in writers of many of the UC side stories where the majority of Zeon characters are presented as the heroic ones while any good characters in the Federation are typically a Token Good Teammate, which ignored there was fairly even balance of sympathetic characters in the original series on both sides, the worst characters were in Zeon.
+This seems to have seeped in writers of many of the UC side stories where the majority of Zeon characters are presented as the heroic ones while any good characters in the Federation are typically a Token Good Teammate, which ignores that while there was a fairly even balance of sympathetic characters in the original series on both sides, the worst characters were all in Zeon.

-What really makes Char's crossing of the moral event horizon work is that he didn't just kill Garma he also killed of the ENTIRE CREW of the Gaw that Garma was on.
-And THIS is coming form a man who had been shown to genuinely morn the loss of his subordinates.
+What really makes Char's crossing of the moral event horizon work is that he didn't just kill Garma, he also killed the entire crew of the Gaw that Garma was on.
+And this is coming from a man who had been shown to genuinely mourn the loss of his subordinates.
 Chew on that for awhile.

-Gihren Zabi crosses it at Garma's funeral, when he turns his younger brother's sendoff into a self-aggrandizing political rally, then reveals himself as a Complete Monster when he murders his father.
+Gihren Zabi crosses it at Garma's funeral, when he turns his younger brother's send-off into a self-aggrandizing political rally (and piratecopies Hitler's salute "Sieg Heil" into "Sieg Zeon"), then reveals himself as a Complete Monster when he murders his father.

 Narm: The crew crying and blaming themselves for Ryu's death.
 Changed for the compilation movies, fortunately.
 In the movies, Amuro just beats up Hayato for letting Ryu go into battle.